davidmyersdev/vellma/README.md

 }
 ```

-This example will result in a terminal chat loop that looks something like...
+Running the code above will result in a terminal chat loop that looks something like this.

 ![A screenshot of a terminal-based conversation between an AI language model and a human](./terminal-chat.png)